bkuhlmann/auther/README.md

       auth_url: "/login"
     }

-*NOTE: Be sure to rename "Example" (in the example above) to the name of your application.*

 The purpose of each setting is as follows:

 * *title* - Optional.
 The HTML page title (as rendered within a browser tab).
 Default: "Authorization".
 * *label* - Optional.
 The page label (what would appear above the form).
 Default: "Authorization".
 * *secret* - Required.
 The secret passphrase used to encrypt/decrypt account credentials.
 * *accounts* - Required.
 The array of accounts with different or similar access to the application.
     * *name* - Required.
 The account name.
-The name uniquely identifies each account.
+The name that uniquely identifies each account.
     * *login* - Required.
 The encrypted account login.
 For example, the above decrypts to: *test@test.com*.
     * *password* - Required.
 The encrypted account password.
 For example, the above decrypts to: *password*.
     * *paths* - Required.
 The array of blacklisted paths for which only this account has access to.
+    * *success_url* - Optional.
+The URL to redirect to upon successful authorization.
+Success redirection works as follows (in the order defined):
+          0. The blacklisted path (if requested prior to authorization but now authorized).
+          0. The success URL (if defined and the blacklisted path wasn't requested).
+          0. The root path (if none of the above).
 * *auth_url* - Required.
 The URL to redirect to when enforcing authentication to a blacklisted path.
 * *logger* - Optional.
 The logger used to log path/account authorization messages.
 Default: Auther::NullLogger.